noelhibbard/homebridge-snapcast/README.md

 ```
 name        : <string> name of the snapcast client (Ex: Bathroom)
 groupname   : <string> name of the group that the snapcast client is located (Ex: Whole Home)
+groupnumber : <integer> group number that the snapcast client is located (Use groupname or groupnumber but not both)
 serverUrl   : <string> URL to Snapcast JSON-RPC server (Ex: http://localhost:1780/jsonrpc)
 ```